 De-structure the Typical Workday

 Re-thinking the work weeks, workers can perfect efficiently and effectively can help improve their mental health.
 For instance, work time can be scheduled for 4 hours in the morning and another 4 hours in the afternoon.
 Another option is to allow some workers to work remotely on some days.
-This way, they will have time to focus on their hobbies or spend time with their families.
+This way, they will have time to focus on their hobbies or spend time with their families celebrities age.